Sometimes people ask me to explain where I came up with the idea for Strong Odors or why the name or what the site is exactly.

 But last month when I stepped off the plane onto African soil for the first time, the distinct combination of diesel fuel and dust forever seared that moment into my olfactory subconscious as an irrepressible reminder of one of the most important experiences I’ve ever had.

 So as much as something so simple as diesel fuel can invoke an emotion that powerful, how much more do the heavy-handed experiences offer me for my future?
 The problem is that so often we allow the strongest odors to own us.
-They smell so bad that we are afraid to look back and even entertain the thought that there may be some part of that, even if it is difficult that has reminded me in some way that I’m alive.
+They smell so bad, we are afraid to look back and even entertain the thought there may be some part—even if it is difficult—that has reminded me in some way that I am alive.

 But I can’t be afraid—because whenever I’m reminded that I exist it makes me appreciate the diesel fuel and the new baby smell and the PB & J and the sunshine and bare feet and paperbacks and saltwater and power chords and hot tea and cold beer and high fives and wipe-outs and wrong turns and cardigans and sour patch kids and polaroids and poetry and bad movies and lighting bugs and skinned knees and laughing out loud and hook shots and Saturday mornings and chlorine and ringing ears and corner stores and reruns and pockets and graffiti and loose teeth and magic wands and harmony and black eyes and dead skin and dill and spitting and slide-tackles and nachos and dust.